Want help putting together your LLC records?

 Property List

-All businesses should keep a list of the business assets, including equipment, inventory, and supplies.
+All businesses should keep a list of their business assets, including equipment, inventory, and supplies.

 Tax Returns